 Invitation to the Lord’s Supper:

-In the Presbyterian Church, communion is open to all who claim Jesus Christ as Lord and Savior, regardless of denominational affiliation.
-Parents, mindful of their vows to nurture their children in the faith, are encouraged to include their baptized children at the Lord’s Table.
-It is the practice of the congregation to partake of the bread when passed and to take the cup together.Share the word!
+In the Presbyterian Church (USA), communion is open to all who claim Jesus Christ as Lord and Savior, regardless of denominational affiliation.
+Parents, mindful of their vows to teach their children the faith, are encouraged to include their baptized children at the Lord’s Table.